statbiophys/pygor3/README.md

 (statbiophys) $ pip install -e .
  ```

-### (Optional) Pygor configuration
+#### (Optional) Pygor configuration
+If installation from sources was successful pygor3 should recognize automatically
+the binary executable ("paths.igor_exec") and the default data directory("paths.igor_data").
-This configuration is just to personalize the paths that pygor3 looks for IGoR.
+If not you could use this configuration to personalize the paths that pygor3 looks for IGoR.
-By default, pygor3 automatically finds the IGoR's path and data directory.
-Therefore, if another version of IGoR or the igor docker container
-wants to be used pygor3 configuration file can be edited manually.

 To get the path of the configuration file
 ```console